Elevation: 9,579 ft

 South Ridge, Class 3

 From Antelope Pass, hike north-northeast up an old 2-track road that follows the ridge crest.
 Regrettably, it soon ends and your work begins.
 At the road’s end, follow a game/use trail diagonally up and right/east to skirt the right/east side of a large ridge buttress.
 If you climb the buttress from its east side (as I did), you will find Ante Benchmark in a large ground boulder.
 Once past the buttress, move back onto the ridge crest and scramble north up the rocky ridge, skirting the right/east side of some rocky outcrops, to reach the final ridge crest rocky outcrop that is the high point of Peak 9579.
 There is a modest cairn on top.
-If you stay on the ridge crest and climb the ridge outcrops (as I did), the south ridge goes at Class 3.
+If you stay on the ridge crest and climb the ridge outcrops, the south ridge goes at Class 3.
 If you skirt the ridge outcrops, you can keep the climb at Class 2.

 Northeast Ridge, Class 3

 Follow the rocky ridge crest in a tedious endeavor to reach the connecting saddle with Lupine Mountain.
 There are numerous ridge outcrops that must either be climbed over (Class 3) or skirted by side-hilling on loose scree on the right/east side of the ridge crest (Class 2).
 There are several ups and downs on this ridge traverse as well.
 Not a whole lot of fun and a bit time-consuming.
 The descent to the 9,260-foot connecting saddle with Lupine Mountain is about a mile in length.
-This concludes the first leg of today’s 4-peak adventure.
-Lupine Mountain is next.
+This concludes the first leg of today’s four-peak adventure.
+Lupine Mountain is up next.